 We will pick you up in Bozeman at the airport on the first day of the workshop.
 If you are driving to the workshop, let us know so we can arrange to meet.
-Once we pick everyone up in Bozeman, we drive 100 miles back to our home and help you move into your room.
+Once we pick everyone up in Bozeman, we drive 100 miles back to our home and help you move into your room and prepare you for the next morning photo session.

-Please let Dixie know your flight arrival and departure times prior to your arrival on the first day of the workshop on August 27th.
-We will be in Bozeman on the 27th, so call us when you land so we can arrange a pick-up time.
-It is possible to fly into Bozeman the night before and we can pick you up at your chosen hotel, but this is expensive for you.
-Rooms can easily be over \$300 per night and that is for the budget hotel.
-If you fly in on the 27th, you can eliminate this added cost.
-If at all possible, please book your flight to arrive before 6pm.
+Please let Dixie know your flight arrival and departure times prior to your arrival on the first day of the workshop.
+Call us when you land so we can pick you up.
+It is possible to fly into Bozeman the night before and we can pick you up at your chosen hotel.
+Please book your flight to arrive before 4pm and your return flight home after the workshop should be no earlier than noon.
+We plan to get everyone to the airport by 10am on the last day.